jtauber/qmorph/README.md

 greek_forms = Rel()
 greek_forms.load_cols("forms.txt", ("form", "pos", "parse", "lemma"))

-greek_forms.query(PartCount(lambda t: t.pos))
+greek_forms.query(PartCount(lambda t: t["pos"]))
 ```

 `Rel` initializes the relation.

 `load_cols` parses a given line-per-record, whitespace-delimited file into
-objects with the given fields.
+dictionaries with the given fields.

-`query` then runs the given query or list of queries on those objects.
+`query` then runs the given query or list of queries on those dictionaries.

 `PartCount` is a provided **query class** that partitions and counts the
-objects based on the given **property function**.
-Above the property function
+dictionaries based on the given **property function**.
+Above the property
-is provided inline but the equivalent could be achieved using the higher-order
+function is provided inline but the equivalent could be achieved using the
-``FIELD`` function provided:
+higher-order ``FIELD`` function provided:

 ```
 from qmorph import *